Hilary Duff: 2004–2006: Hilary Duff, Most Wanted, and film projects

 Lizzie McGuire aired its final episode on February 14, 2004, following the fulfillment of Duff's 65-episode contract.
 Despite reports that the series was in talks for a second film and further television spin-off considered for sister network ABC, these plans fell through as Duff's salary for the proposal was insufficient.

 In 2004, Duff starred opposite Chad Michael Murray in the romantic comedy A Cinderella Story.
-The film went on to become a moderate box office hit, and received negative reviews.
+The film went on to become a moderate box office hit and received negative reviews.
 At the 2004 World Music Awards, she won the Best New Female Artist award.
 Her self-titled third studio album was released in September of that year.
 Duff was more involved in the production of this album than she had been in her previous record.
 The album, featuring prominent rock elements and drawing comparison to works from Avril Lavigne and Ashlee Simpson, debuted at number two on the Billboard 200 and went on to sell over 1.8 million copies in the United States.
 The album contained the single "Fly" which failed to chart on the Billboard Hot 100 but performed moderately worldwide.
 Later in the year, Duff starred in the musical drama Raise Your Voice, which was panned and unsuccessful at the box office.
 Several reviews were critical of her vocals, a number finding fault with what appeared to be her digitally enhanced voice.
-Her performances in A Cinderella Story and Raise Your Voice earned Duff her first Razzie nomination for Worst Actress in 2004.
+Her performances in A Cinderella Story and Raise Your Voice earned Duff her first Golden Raspberry Award (Razzie) nomination for Worst Actress in 2004.
 Duff launched her first clothing line, "Stuff by Hilary Duff", in 2004.
 The line was distributed by Target Corporation in the U.S., Kmart in Australia, Zellers in Canada, and Edgars Stores in South Africa from March 2004 until 2007.